PREAMBLE AND SUMMARY

 2.5.
 ORGANIZATIONS INVOLVED IN OPERATION OF NPPs

-EnBW Kernkraft GmbH (EnKK), as part of the holding company Energie-Baden-Württemberg AG (EnBW), operates the NPPs Neckarwestheim 2 and Philippsburg 2.
+EnBW Kernkraft GmbH (EnKK), as part of the holding company Energie-Baden-Württemberg AG (EnBW), operates the NPP Neckarwestheim 2.
 The NPPs Brokdorf, Grohnde and Isar 2 are operated by PreussenElektra GmbH, which is a subsidiary of E.ON SE.
-The NPP Gundremmingen C is operated by Kernkraftwerk Gundremmingen GmbH; the shareholders of this company are RWE Power AG (75%) and PreussenElektra GmbH (25%).
-The NPP Emsland is operated by Kernkraftwerke Lippe-Ems GmbH, which is held by RWE Power AG (87.5%) and PreussenElektra GmbH (12.5%).
+The NPP Gundremmingen C is operated by RWE Nuclear GmbH.
+The NPP Emsland is operated by Kernkraftwerke Lippe-Ems GmbH, which is held by RWE Nuclear GmbH.

 2.6.
 ORGANIZATIONS INVOLVED IN THE DECOMMISSIONING OF NPPs

 In recent decades, several nuclear power plants and test facilities have already been successfully dismantled in Germany.
 There are also a number of plants in the decommissioning phase.
 Licensees are responsible for the decommissioning of nuclear power plants, as mentioned in Table 6.
-For decommissioning, a licence is required from the competent licensing authority of the state in which the nuclear installation is sited.
-The licensing and supervisory process is described in Sections 3.1.1 and 3.1.2.
 Companies involved in the operation of NPPs are also involved in their decommissioning.
+Several German companies have gained specialised knowledge in the decommissioning of NPPs.

-EnBW Kernkraft GmbH has three plants in the process of being dismantled: NPP Obrigheim, since 2008; and Neckarwestheim 1 and Philippsburg 1, since 2017.
-Two NPPs are still in operation (Philippsburg 2 and Neckarwestheim 2) but have already applied for decommissioning.
+EnBW Kernkraft GmbH has four plants in the process of being dismantled: NPP Obrigheim, since 2008; Neckarwestheim 1 and Philippsburg 1, since 2017, and Philippsburg 2, since January 2020.
+One NPP is still in operation (Neckarwestheim 2) but has already applied for decommissioning.

-The company RWE Power AG dismantled NPP Kahl in the 1990s and returned it to greenfield status in 2011.
-RWE Power AG is currently dismantling the NPPs Mülheim-Kärlich, Lingen and Gundremmingen A. They will also be responsible for the dismantling of the NPPs Gundremmingen B and Biblis A and B.
+The company RWE NUKEM GmbH dismantled NPP Kahl and the site was released from nuclear regulatory control in 2010.
+RWE Nuclear GmbH is currently dismantling the NPPs Mülheim-Kärlich, Lingen and Gundremmingen A. They are also responsible for the dismantling of the NPPs Gundremmingen B and Biblis A and B.

 PreussenElektra GmbH, as a subsidiary of E.ON SE, is responsible for the dismantling of the NPPs Würgassen, Stade, Isar 1, Unterweser and Grafenrheinfeld.
-The dismantling of Würgassen took place from 1997 to 2014; the dismantling of NPP Stade started in 2005 and is well advanced.
+The dismantling of Würgassen took place from 1997 to 2014 (however, the NPP is not yet released from nuclear regulatory control); the dismantling of NPP Stade started in 2005 and is well advanced.

-Kernkraftwerk Brunsbüttel GmbH & Co. oHG, held by Vattenfall GmbH (66.6%) and PreussenElektra GmbH (33.3%) will be responsible for the decommissioning of the NPP Brunsbüttel.
+Kernkraftwerk Brunsbüttel GmbH & Co. oHG, held by Vattenfall GmbH (66.6%) and PreussenElektra GmbH (33.3%) is responsible for the decommissioning of the NPP Brunsbüttel.
 Vattenfall GmbH and PreussenElektra GmbH are also shareholders in equal parts of Kernkraftwerk Krümmel GmbH & Co. oHG, which will be responsible for the decommissioning of the NPP Krümmel.
-Both NPPs have filed an application for decommissioning in 2012 and 2015, respectively, but no licence was granted yet.
+NPP Krümmel has filed an application for decommissioning in 2015, but no licence has been granted yet.

 The state owned company EWN GmbH is responsible for the decommissioning of the NPPs Greifswald and Rheinsberg in the former East Germany, and for the decommissioning of several research reactors.
 EWN GmbH receives its financial resources solely from the federal budget.